FAQ - Frequently Asked Questions

 - Seasoned Seniors (80+)

-Within each division, players are placed in flights of roughly 36 golfers each, based upon their tournament handicap index.
+Within each handicap division, players are placed in flights of similar handicap index golfers, based upon their tournament handicap index.

 Flights are broken down first by gender, then by age and then by handicap index.
-Each flight will have about 36 people.
-With two flights per course, there will be roughly 72 people per course per day.
+Flights will vary from 30-50 players each depending on division breakdowns.

 Handicap ranges within flights are based on participation.
 Handicap ranges with flights will vary from one flight to the next.
 Some flights handicap ranges can be very close together for example Men, 60-69 years old, may consist of handicaps between 11.2-11.7, while the Men 49 & Under may range from 0-6 handicaps.
 The more popular the age group and handicap, the more closely knit the handicap range will be.
 Exact handicap ranges are unknown until the event has been flighted at which point all of the ranges are posted.